Dalsenget fire: The fire

 During the night of 10 October 1956, two mechanics and eight cleaners were working at depot 2.
 At 04:03, one of the cleaners noticed smoke, and shouted to the mechanics that they should turn off the overhead current.
 The current was kept on and the pantographs kept up so it would be easy to get out of the trams in case of a fire.
 All the workers were in the annex, while the fire had started in the main wing.
 Two of the trams at the back were ablaze.
 One of the mechanics ran to turn off the power, while the other went to phone the fire department.
-Based on the requirements of the insurance policy, the depot was always to be manned, and in case of a fire trams were to be driven out.
+Based on the requirements of the insurance policy, the depot was always to be staffed, and in case of a fire trams were to be driven out.
 At this point in time such actions would still have been possible, but were not done due to the confusion.
 Both the mechanics and five of the cleaners succeeded in evacuating from the building before a gas tank exploded, killing the last three women in an inferno.
 The three deceased were Sigrid Dahl (45), Inger Skjærli (41) and Harriet Skoglund (57).

 Just as the inferno occurred, an engineer from the Norwegian Institute of Technology passed by.
 He asked the mechanics if they had contacted the fire department, but he thought they were acting as if in shock, and ran the 200 m home to call the department himself.
 When he placed the call at 04:23, it was the first message of the fire that reached the fire department.
 At the same time, the chief mechanic came from his nearby apartment to drive out trams, but it was too late.
 When the fire department arrived, the main wing's roof was ablaze.
 Smoke divers were used to try to locate the three people who had not escaped.
 Half an hour later the whole main wing roof collapsed.
 The rest of the firemen's efforts were concentrated on rescuing the workshop at the end of the building, which had fire-proof gates.
 The fire was the largest in Trondheim since World War II.